colonelwatch/pi-sph-fluid/README.md

 5. Rendering using metaballs, following the original implementation in [8]
 6. OpenMP acceleration

-Expect a writeup on this or even some cleaning up, but the following equations implemented.
+To be exact: expect a writeup on this or even some cleaning up, but the following equations are implemented.

 ### Wendland C2